marcelhas/yt-album/README.md

 will be a comment in the correct format.

-Copy `sections.template.txt` and make your edits, while following the format.
+Copy `sections.template.txt` and make your edits, while following its format.
 Empty lines are ignored.

 > (hh:)mm:ss \<Section name\>